Installation

 You should always specify configurations using such as profile,

-and then specify the profile in the SPRING_PROFILES_ACTIVE environment variable.
+and then specify the profile in the spring.profiles.active environment variable.

 Don't override the base configuration.